kerolloz/go-installer/README.md

 </p>

 <p align="center">
-Automate the installation of Golang with no more <strike>hassle of environment variables setting</strike>. :wink: <br>
+Install Golang on Linux or Mac with no more <strike>hassle of environment variables setting</strike>.<br>
-Go is a fast and easy programming language so, the installation should be <b>fast and easy</b> :zap:, as well.
 </p>

 </p>